vass-engineering/Lab-kubernetesSpray-v1.20.2/InstallationOnVagrant/DocOnVagrant/Vagrant/Installation.md

 ![alt text](https://github.com/GIT-VASS/kubernetesSpray-v1.16.6-glusterfs/blob/master/InstallationOnVagrant/DocOnVagrant/Vagrant/img/Diagram.jpg)

-* All the hostnames must be resolved by a DNS.
+* All the hostnames must be resolved by a DNS or set hostnames in the /etc/hosts of all the VMs.
+We will use xip.io as the hostname which will works as a DNS.

 Clone the project and create the infrastructure:
 -------------------------------------------------